 Look for tax credits and deductions

-Let the Credit Union help
+Let the Credit Union help with tax preparation

 Whether you prefer to do your taxes yourself or you need help from a professional, LGFCU can help.
-If you like doing taxes yourself, members can get a special discount using TurboTax online.
+If you like doing taxes yourself, members can get a special discount using TurboTax® online.
 If you prefer to leave it to the professionals, there’s low-cost tax help available at your nearest branch.

 The advice provided is for informational purposes only.
-Contact your tax advisor for additional guidance.
+Contact a tax advisor for additional guidance.